Bangladesh Jamaat-e-Islami: Rehabilitation (1976–1991)

-Then-President Sheikh Mujibur Rahman was assassinated in August 1975 by a group of officers of Bangladesh Army. post-Mujibur governments were immediately recognized by both Saudi Arabia and Pakistan, and Jamaat-e-Islami resumed political activities in Bangladesh.
-Ziaur Rahman also allowed Azam to return to Bangladesh as the leader of Jamaat-e-Islami.
+In 1975, Sheikh Mujibur Rahman was assassinated by a group of officers of Bangladesh Army, which resulted a drastic change in Bangladeshi politics.
+Post-Mujibur governments were immediately recognized by both Saudi Arabia and Pakistan, and Jamaat-e-Islami resumed political activities in Bangladesh.
+Following the Sipahi–Janata Revolution of November 1975, Bangladesh's de facto military leader and later president Major General Ziaur Rahman actively pushed for the Islamization in the country.